Swedemon/MzFightReporter/README.md

 	- Available at:  https://github.com/Swedemon/MzFightReporter/releases
 2. Install Java for Windows.
 	- Available at:  https://www.java.com/en/download/
-3. Create a new channel webhook in your Discord server:
+3. Create a webhook in your Discord server:
-	1. In your discord create a new channel.
+	1. In your Discord create a channel.
 Right click on it and choose 'Edit Channel'.
 	2. On the left choose 'Integrations'.
 Next click on 'Webhooks'.
-	3. Click on 'New Webhook' and lastly click on 'Copy Webhook URL'.
+	3. Click on 'New Webhook'.
+Click on 'Copy Webhook URL'.
 4. Edit the file **config.properties** located at your unzip location:
 	1. Set the value of 'discordWebhook' to your new webhook URL.
 		- Example: ```discordWebhook=https://discord.com/api/webhooks/84073...```
-	2. *Only required if you altered the default arcdps log folder.* Set the value of **customLogFolder** to the path ArcDps saves logs with double slashes ```\\``` as shown.
+	2. *Only required if you changed the default arcdps log folder.* Set the value of **customLogFolder** to the path ArcDps saves logs with double slashes ```\\``` as shown.
 		- Example: ```customLogFolder=C:\\Your\\Path\\With\\Double\\Slashes```
 5. Open Guild Wars 2 and enter the game.
 Type Alt-Shift-T to open ArcDps options.
 	1. Under 'Logging' choose: save after squad combat
-	2. Recommended: Observe the other wvw squad settings such as 'min enemy participants' which we recommend set to 10.
+	2. Recommended: Observe the other wvw squad settings such as 'min enemy participants' set to 10.
 - Note: Be careful not to share your webhook URL with other people.
 If necessary you can delete it in Discord and create a new one.
 - Note: If you use the Healing addon in order to save resources it is recommended to uncheck the option 'log healing' under the ArcDps options healing section.
 ***************************************************************************************